markfinger/react-render/README.md

 var reactRender = require('react-render');

 reactRender({
-  // Required
-  // --------

   // An absolute path to a module exporting your component
   path: '/abs/path/to/component.js',

-  // Or, you can provide an instance of your component
-  component: YourComponent,

   // Optional
   // --------